Draw It Out guide to horses feeling worse the day after riding and what riders should check

 Horse Feels Worse the Day After Riding?
 What to Check

-Fast answer: If your horse feels worse the day after riding, check whether they loosen up with easy movement, whether the soreness is even or one sided, whether legs show heat or swelling, and whether the ride included harder footing, longer work, hauling, hills, deep ground, or a rushed cool down.
-Normal muscle fatigue should improve with light movement.
+Quick answer: If your horse feels worse the day after riding, check whether they loosen up with easy movement, whether soreness is even or one sided, whether legs show heat or swelling, and whether the ride included harder footing, longer work, hauling, hills, deep ground, or a rushed cool down.
+Mild even tightness should improve with easy movement.
 Sharp pain, lameness, swelling, heat, or worsening stiffness needs veterinary guidance.

 Why a horse can feel worse the next day